12 minute read

 }

-Ultimately, a response containing the data relayed from the target HTTP server is sent to Azure.
-The response received from the web server is encapsulated within the body of a POST request.
+Finally, a response with the data posted from the target HTTP server arrives at Azure: The response posted from the web server is contained within the body of a POST request.

 POST /subscriber/connection?requestId=d8c481b1-59b5-431a-a88e-b51881184742 HTTP/1.1